serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   rolePermissionsBoundary: arn:aws:iam::XXXXXX:policy/policy # ARN of an Permissions Boundary for the role.
   lambdaHashingVersion: 20201221 # optional, version of hashing algorithm that should be used by the framework
   cfnRole: arn:aws:iam::XXXXXX:role/role # ARN of an IAM role for CloudFormation service.
 If specified, CloudFormation uses the role's credentials
+  ecr:
+    images: # Definitions of images that later can be referenced by key in `function.image`
+      baseimage:
+        uri: 000000000000.dkr.ecr.us-east-1.amazonaws.com/test-image@sha256:6bb600b4d6e1d7cf521097177d111111ea373edb91984a505333be8ac9455d38 # Image uri of existing Docker image in ECR
+      anotherimage:
+        path: ./image/ # Path to Docker context that will be used when building that image locally
   cloudFront:
     myCachePolicy1: # used as a reference in function.events[].cloudfront.cachePolicy.name
       DefaultTTL: 60